yanxirui/TicTacToe/README.md

 # TicTacToe
 This is a program of TicTacToe realized by C++

-You can run main.cpp and you can get the start picture of the game.
+Run main.cpp and you can get the start of the game.